Glossary Term

 CLOUD HOSTING

-Cloud hosting runs your site or app on a distributed network of virtual servers rather than a single physical machine.
-Resources (CPU, RAM, storage) can scale up or down on demand, and you typically pay only for what you use.
-The model gives better redundancy than single-server hosting (if one node fails, another takes over), absorbs traffic spikes automatically, and is the default for serious applications that need high availability.
-The major cloud platforms are AWS, Microsoft Azure and Google Cloud; managed cloud providers like Cloudways, DigitalOcean App Platform and Render layer simpler interfaces on top.
+Cloud hosting runs your site or app on a distributed network of virtual servers spread across multiple physical machines and often multiple regions, rather than one dedicated box.
+Providers meter CPU, RAM, storage and bandwidth in near real time, often billing by the second or minute, so you pay only for what you use and can scale resources up or down automatically as demand shifts.
+This gives better redundancy than single-server hosting (if one node or availability zone fails, another takes over), absorbs traffic spikes without manual intervention, and is the default choice for applications that need high availability or unpredictable scaling.
+The major cloud platforms are AWS, Microsoft Azure and Google Cloud, each offering dozens of regions and availability zones; managed providers like Cloudways, DigitalOcean App Platform and Render layer simpler interfaces on top so you skip most infrastructure management.
+It is unnecessary, and often costlier, for simple sites that run fine on shared hosting or a single VPS.

 How it works